Takeaways from the final night of the Democratic convention

 Mike Bloomberg provided a jolt to the 2016 Democratic Convention, when the billionaire former Republican mayor of New York unloaded on Trump and tried to show opposition to the reality show star came from all sides of the political spectrum.

-Still, Bloomberg can be a valuable validator of Biden as a champion of capitalism rather than socialism, heading off a Trump line of attack.
-And he promised to spend generously to help elect Democrats this year — as he did in 2018 — even if he didn’t win the nomination.
+Still, Bloomberg served Thursday as a valuable validator of Biden as a champion of capitalism rather than socialism, heading off a Trump line of attack.
+He made the sober businessman's argument against the president: “I’m not asking you to vote against Donald Trump because he’s a bad guy.
+I’m asking you to vote against Donald Trump because he’s done a bad job.”

-So far, Bloomberg hasn’t opened his checkbook too widely, but a prime-time speaking slot may be the final push needed to revive his generosity.
-Indeed, he has promised to spend $60 million — on top of about $53 million he’s given so far this year to the party — to further expand the Democrats’ House majority.
-Bloomberg made the promise for $60 million on the first day of the Democratic National Convention.